aryabyte21/gowhale/readme.md

 Create a module to hold your code.

 Run the go mod init command, giving it your new code’s module path.
+Go language is just like Java language as it support platform independency.
+Due to its modular design and modularity i.e., the code is compiled and is converted into binary form which is as small as possible and hence, it requires no dependency.
+Its code can be compiled in any platform or any server and application you work on.